simonmichael/hledger/hledger/Hledger/Cli/Commands/Repl.md

 As with the `run` command, each input file (or each input file/input options combination) is parsed just once, so commands will run more quickly than if you ran them individually at the command line.

-Also like `run`, the input file(s) specified for the `repl` command will be the default input for all interactive commands.
+The input file(s) specified for the `repl` command will be used throughout the session;
-You can override this temporarily by specifying an `-f` option in particular commands.
+but you can override this temporarily by specifying new `-f` options for a command.

 Before running a command, any input files which have changed on disk are automatically reloaded.
 Also command aliases are reloaded if the config file has changed,